 Necessary program data are collected and maintained for performance accountability for WorkSource and Workforce Innovation Title I following state and Department of Labor protocols.
 Data sharing agreements are included in the protocols.
-North Central's most recent rolling 4 quarter performance sheet is provided in Attachment G. The published Workforce Investment Title I-B program performance chart measures the long-term results of enrolled participants in the most recent rolling 4 quarters for PY 2022-23.

-The Workforce Board will issue PY 2024-25 performance targets once negotiations are complete and will be added to Attachment I of this plan.
+The State Workforce Board will issue PY 2024-25 performance targets once negotiations are complete and will be added in Attachment G once available.